 Ethiopia, Afar Region, Danakil Depression

 Size of the lake: Diameter – some 50 m

 How long does it exist?
 1967 – now

-Erta Ale is typical shield volcano with gentle slopes, some 50 km wide but rising just for some 700 meters.
-Sometimes lava spills over the rim of the crater and in the night the glow of lava is seen far away from the volcano.
+Erta Ale is a typical shield volcano with gentle slopes, some 50 km wide but rising just for some 700 meters.
+Sometimes lava spills over the rim of the crater and at night the glow of lava is seen far away from the volcano.

 Nicaragua, near Masaya town

 Size of the lake: 40 by 40 meters (early 2016)